Wharton 1010: Business and You

 - Submissions: Clients provide two real-life challenges facing your organization through the online registration system.
 This information will include: an organization description, primary and additional (if applicable) contact information, the two challenges (in one sentence each), and information that supports each of the challenge statements.
 Upon submission we will create two client sheets to share with the students with the information provided in the challenge submission.

-- Introduction to the Challenge Videos: As a way to introduce the organization and the challenges to the students, clients will provide a simple 5-minute pre-recorded pitch that will be shared with students.
-These pre-recorded pitches replace the need for the clients to come into the classroom to share their challenge.
-We will provide instruction and examples to aide you in creating your organization’s pitch.
-The recording will include information about your organization, the pitch for Challenge A, and the pitch for Challenge B. This can be a simple recording on your preferred method (i.e. Zoom, Loom, cell phone video)
+- Introduction to the Challenge Videos: As a way to introduce the organization and the challenges to the students, clients will provide brief pre-recorded video that will be shared with our students.
+This provides an excellent opportunity for you to introduce yourself and your organization.
+To make it easier we will supply you with a few prompts to cover and further instructions on how to submit your video.
+This can be a simple recording on your preferred method (i.e. Zoom, Loom, cell phone video)

-- Client/Student Team Meetings: Clients will not be meeting with students each week, but rather given an opportunity to engage with teams for two virtual meetings with the student teams (total of four meetings to accommodate both teams.)
+- Client/Student Team Meetings: Clients will not be meeting with students each week, but rather given an opportunity to engage with teams for two in-person meetings with the student teams.
 The days and times of the meetings will align with the predetermined schedule of the course times.

 - Final Presentations: Student teams will present their creative and practical solutions in response to the challenges you pose on the last day of classes.
-Ideally, clients will attend the final presentation in person; however, if circumstances or constraints dictate otherwise, clients can attend final presentations remotely.
+Clients will attend the final presentation in person.

 Examples of client challenges